 The Trunki’s come with stickers so that your child can personalize their luggage and give a face to their riding partner.
 Having a strap on the Trunki is nice for your child when because when they walk, they can easily pull it behind them.

 The Trunki is made with highly durable and sturdy plastic so that your child can ride safely without the luggage collapsing in.
 The Trunki can hold up to one-hundred pounds and can take quite the beating without showing the damage.

 There are handles for the children to hold on to which are designed to look like horns and ears.
 Caution should be exercised when pulling the child.
 If you are tugging with too much force, or if your child is leaning back when you start moving, you can end up with a toppled child.

-The locks for the Trunki make it strong enough not to bust open while a child is riding on it.
+The locks for the Trunki (Amazon link) make it strong enough not to bust open while a child is riding on it.
 It also requires a specifically made key for the Trunk so that the rattling of being pulled around isn't causing it to unlatch itself.

 The Right Size and Storage

 The Trunki is fun and looks great, but what about luggage space?
 The Trunki is designed to give you great use of its space with easy to use pockets and an internal strap or teddy bear seatbelt to hold things tightly to the top.
 In total there are 18 liters of packing capacity, which is enough for even those extended travels.